NFL Power Rankings 2017: Week 12 Movers & Shakers Include Vikings, Falcons, & Jaguars

 — NFL (@NFL) November 21, 2017

 The Atlanta Falcons managed to move back into the top 10 after being outside of it last week.
-Atlanta picked up a 34-31 win over another of the NFC’s top teams, the Seattle Seahawks on Monday night.
+Atlanta picked up a 34-31 win over another of the NFC’s top teams, the Seattle Seahawks, on Monday night.
 A potential game-tying field goal came up short for the Seahawks in the Monday Night Football matchup.
 That also meant a slide for Seattle from No. 8 down to the No. 10 spot, so Russell Wilson and company are now in danger of falling out of the top 10.

 FINAL: The @AtlantaFalcons get the WIN in Seattle! #InBrotherhood #ATLvsSEA pic.twitter.com/aBSEyvgBXM